 There are so many amazing STEAM activities that are absolutely appropriate for preschoolers.
 Check out these ideas:

-They are useful.
-The skills children learn when engaging with STEAM concepts are transferable and useful across many aspects of their lives.
+Perhaps one of the most beneficial aspects of STEAM education for preschoolers is that the skills learned in STEAM activities are cross-curricular.
+This means that they are transferable and useful across multiple content areas and many aspects of their lives.
 For example, process skills, whether learned in art, science or math, are basic skills that can be used in any subject area and in everyday life.

-They are in demand.
-Jobs in STEAM are already in high demand right now, so imagine what options your child will have in 20 years.
+Jobs in STEAM are already in high demand, so imagine what options your preschoolers will have in 14 years when they become adults.
+As STEM professional fields continue to advance and. develop, so does the need to teach young children through STEAM activities.
 One thing is certain, skills in science, technology, engineering, and math will be increasingly important.